textpotential/bibliarchic/outline.md

 **Chapter 1: Interface – How does interface theory shape the way we understand reading practices?**

 a.
-Face to Face - Recovering the human in digital interfaces
+Defining Interface
 a.
-Zone of Encounter (Drucker)
+Interface as Event
 b.
-Interface as Thirdspace (Soja and Lefebvre)
-c.
-Interface as Process and Product (Piotr Blumczynski)
+Interface as Space
 d.
 Book as Interface
     i.
-Production
+Reader as User
     ii.
+Spaces Provoking Probabilistic Production
+        * Production
-Probabilistic
+        * Probabilistic
-    iii.
-Provoke
+        * Provoke
 e.
-Pathways
+Paving the Way
     i.
 John Miles Foley's Pathways Project
     ii.
 The Academic Book of the Future Project

 **Chapter 2: Affording Anarchy – Can interface design afford reading practices not governed by an original?**

 a.
-Introducing Affordances
+Introducing Affordance
 b.
 Affordance and Interface
 c.
-Proximity as Interface
+Interface and Proximity
 a.
 Without Reign of Original
 c.
 Anarchic Readings
     i.
 Walter Benjamin (literary montage)